coreeng/core-platform-docs/content/app/configuration.md

 {{- end }}
 ```

-### Pass the files to the helm install on deploy e.g.
+Pass the files to the helm install on deploy:

 ```bash
 deploy-integration: